 - $12 million for reducing the blended hourly rate of contract attorneys from $466 to $200 for 45,300 hours, particularly where the bills reflected that these attorneys performed document review—not higher-level work—all day.

 - 10% off the “remaining balance to account for waste and inefficiency which, the Court concludes, a reasonable hypothetical client would not accept.”

 As a result, the court awarded a reduced amount of $70.8 million in attorneys’ fees, or 12% of the $590 million common fund.

 So, what do you think?
-How do you estimate eDiscovery costs?
+Was the requested amount excessive?
 Please share any comments you might have or if you’d like to know more about a particular topic.